R4INB0W6xSIEGE/R4INB0W6xSIEGE/README.md

 SPUNKY, ZYN, ITA, SASU, ROKI, LAW, JAX, WYATT (others I don't really feel like putting down but that's the gist.)

 I AM NOT VERY SOCIAL AND PROBABLY WILL NOT TALK TO YOU.
+I DON'T MIND IF YOU SIT WITH ME HOWEVER.
+I WON'T TELL YOU TO GO AWAY.

 idk what else to add, I'll make time for this another day.